 Many parents can overreact at the first sign of head lice.
 There’s no need to replace furnishings or your mattress since, as stated, they can’t live long away from a person’s scalp.
 That being said, they can also be quite unpleasant to the child with lice and should be handled as soon as possible.

 The problem many parents face is in how they try to handle this situation.
-There are head lice today that are known as “super lice” because they’ve become immune to the toxins that have been overused in so many over-the-counter lice shampoos.
-You, therefore, don’t want to waste money on these treatments or unproven home remedies that can be so overwrought in their application process that they almost make you prefer the head lice.
+Today, there are head lice known as “super lice” because they’ve become immune to the toxins that have been overused in so many over-the-counter lice shampoos.
+Therefore, you don’t want to waste money on these treatments or unproven home remedies that can be so overwrought in their application process that they almost make you prefer the head lice.

 Ways to Handle Lice